apache/druid/docs/tutorials/tutorial-kafka.md

    ![Data loader schema](../assets/tutorial-kafka-data-loader-05.png "Data loader schema")

 7. In the **Configure schema** step, you can select data types for the columns and configure [dimensions](../ingestion/data-model.md#dimensions) and [metrics](../ingestion/data-model.md#metrics) to ingest into Druid.
-The sample data contains three nested columns, so you need to create JSON-type dimensions for them.
+The console does most of this for you, but you need to create JSON-type dimensions for the three nested columns in the data.

     Click **Add dimension** and enter the following information.
 You can only add one dimension at a time.
     - Name: `event`, Type: `json`